Altar bell: Anglican

 Some Anglican parishes, in particular those that are Anglo-Catholic, use an altar bell which is rung to signify the Real Presence of Christ in the sacred Elements.
 During the Eucharist, it is usually rung three times - once before the Words of Institution, and once at each elevation of the Host and of the Chalice.
 It may also be rung to indicate the time that the faithful may come forward to receive Communion when the priest drinks the wine from the chalice.

 The bells are also rung when the monstrance or ciborium is exposed or processed, for example when moving the reserved Sacrament from a side altar to the high altar.
 Custom differs concerning its use at Low Mass, or during Lent and Holy Week.

 In some churches, particularly in the Anglo-Catholic tradition, a large (and sometimes decorated) gong, struck with a mallet, may be used during the celebration of mass as an alternative to the altar bell.

-Methodist

-In some Methodist churches, particularly the United Methodist Church of the United States, altar bells are used two different times during common services held on Sundays.
-The Chimes of the Trinity are rung by an acolyte before the prelude of the service and at the end of the benediction.
-The Chimes of the Trinity is the ringing of the bell three times to represent the Father, Son, and Holy Spirit.